“I Am” Statements 101

 Q: What if it doesn’t work?

-I hope no one really wondered that, because that is not the question a savvy creator ponders.
+A: Okay, that is not the question a savvy creator ponders.
 It does not point us in the direction of success!

 Seriously, though, what do you have to lose?
 Worst case scenario you spend a month or two with a powerful I Am statement that makes you feel better every morning you say it.
 (And if it’s not making you feel better, use one that does.)